AkshatGupta-CB/P4HA1-KO-Mammary-Gene-Networks/README.md

 - DETGs for significant regulons (.csv) in each subcluster of the 5Ht and 6Ho mice (from Step 4)

 **Output**
-- Statistics and Summary of DETGs identfified in each regulon in each subcluster of the 5Ht and 6Ho mice.
+- Statistics and Summary of DETGs identfified in each regulon in each subcluster of the 5Ht and 6Ho mice

 ---

 ## UMAP & centroid analysis

 **Script**